IBM-Blockchain-Archive/marbles/README.md

 6. [Run the Marbles App](#6-run-the-marbles-app)

-# 1. Clone the repos and download the Docker images
+# 1. Clone the repo and download the Docker images

 Determine a location on your local machine where you want to place the Marbles and SDK libraries.
 Next, clone this github repo into the folder: